 Activity Lists - these are any Activity Lists you have created which can also be displayed across multiple tabs.

 For example: upload data about Sales by Brand, Commissions, Product Lines, Order Types.

 Example of Account Dashboard Layout with the "Recent Activities" bar and the Lower Dashboard area deleted, and a Photo Activity List displayed on the "Upper Dashboard" area (instead of the Sales graphs) along with other Activity Lists across the multiple tabs.

 You can invite your customers to the Pepperi App (Web and Mobile) for B2B self-service ordering from the Contacts List.

 Non-admin users will be able to connect Contacts as Buyers for Accounts assigned to them.
 Admins can connect all Accounts' Contacts as Buyers.

 You need to have a Contacts list created and assigned to the homescreen.
 For details see: Configure Contact Lists.

 (You must have contacts defined for Accounts in order to connect them as buyers.
 You can add them manually per each Account or see this article for more detailed information: How to Upload Contacts for Accounts in Bulk).

+Select the contacts you wish to connect.
 Click Connect as Buyer and you can then customize the welcome message and subject that is sent to invite the buyers to Pepperi for self-ordering.